rhmaxdotorg/monitor-wallet/README.md

 # monitor-wallet
 Monitor amount changes for a given wallet and list of tokens on Ethereum, PulseChain or any other chains supported by Debank.
-Even get SMS alerts!
+Get SMS alerts when asset values significantly change.

 # Intro
 This script uses the [Debank API](https://cloud.debank.com) (requires subscription for `units`) to monitor token amount changes for a wallet.